 For the Knowledge Graph results on non-branded queries, we also see that they lower the organic click-through rate for non-branded queries:

 Next, let's look at the impact of image carousels on organic CTR behavior:

 This data suggests that image carousels increase overall organic CTR on non-branded queries by more than 12%.
-What makes this even more impressive is when you look at this based on the placement of the image carousel in the search results:
+Note that URLs for image carousel links are tracked in our clickstream data, so this indicates that they are effective in increasing overall CTR.
+This is even more impressive is when you look at this based on the placement of the image carousel in the search results:

 Continuing this trend, we see that news carousels also tend to cause a decline in the overall organic click-through results: